 - Does not always “take” on the first try.
 Like rehab, not every individual gets through detox on the first try.
 The process can be difficult, and the risk of relapse is high during this period.
 Individuals who stick with it though are rewarded when they are finally able to complete detox and move on to the life-changing experience of alcohol rehab.

 - It’s an accomplishment.
 Sometimes the journey to recovery can seem endless.
 But completing the detox process is an accomplishment in and of itself – and one that should be applauded.

-Michael’s House is a residential addiction treatment center located in Palm Springs, California.
-The counselors and medical professionals at Michael’s House know the special needs of those with an alcohol addiction and do everything – including overseeing detoxification – to help that person enjoy a new lease on life.
-Contact Michael’s House today at 1-877-345-8494 for more information.
+Michael’s House is a residential alcohol addiction treatment center located in Palm Springs, California.
+The counselors and medical professionals at Michael’s House know the special needs of those with an addiction and do everything – including overseeing detoxification – to help that person enjoy a new lease on life away from alcohol.
+Contact Michael’s House today at 760.548.4032 for more information.